-Setting up on Xero online accounting software for the first time?
-Are you moving to Xero from different software or new to using online software to manage your business?
+Setting up on Xero for the first time?
+Thinking about Xero conversion from different software?

-If you’re just getting started, this guide will show you how to use Xero and what settings you need to update to get the most out of your subscription.
+This guide will show you how to use Xero and what features you should use to get the most out of your subscription.

 1) Update organisation details

 Go to: Company > Settings > Organisation details